Mortgage Surveys in Fayetteville, NC

 1

-We begin by gathering all available public records, including deeds, plats, and easements, from the Cumberland County Register of Deeds and other local government offices to understand the property's legal history.
+We begin by researching public records, including deeds, plats, and easements at the Cumberland County Register of Deeds, to understand the property's legal history and existing boundary descriptions.

 2